Optimal promotions of new products on networks: Optimal strategies on heterogeneous networks

 In order to allow for heterogeneity among consumers, we consider a complete heterogeneous network that consists of two equal-size groups denoted by $\mathcal{M}_1:=\{1,\dots,\frac{M}{2}\}$ and $\mathcal{M}_2:=\{\frac{M}{2}+1,\dots,M\}$, each of which is homogeneous.
 For any node in group~$\mathcal{M}_k$, the external and internal influence rates are~$p^k(t)$ and ~$q^k(t)$, i.e.,

 Hence, the adoption rate of node $j$ is

 where $N(t)=\sum_{j=1}^{M}X_j(t)$ is the number of adopters at time~$t$.
-We also allow the two groups to differ in their response to the promotion, so that if we apply the same promotion $(s_p,s_q)$ to both groups, then
+We also allow the two groups to differ in their response to the promotion, so that if we apply a uniform promotion $(s_p,s_q)$ to both groups, then

+where $b_{q}^k\sqrt{s_q}$ represents the extent to which promotional spending amplifies the sensitivity to peer influence of individuals of type~$k$.

 Let us denote the expected adoption level by $ f^{\rm complete-het}(t)=f_{1}^{\rm complete}(t)+f_{2}^{\rm complete}(t), $ where $f_{k}^{\rm complete}(t):=\frac{1}{M}\sum_{j\in\mathcal{M}_k}\E[X_j]$ is the expected population fraction of adopters from group $\mathcal{M}_k$.
 As in the homogeneous case, as $M\to\infty$, the heterogeneous complete network model approaches the corresponding heterogeneous compartmental model: \begin{theorem}[\cite{Bass-monotone-convergence-23}] Consider the Bass model~{\rm (\ref{eqs:Bass-model},~\ref{eq:het_conditions})} on a heterogeneous complete network with two homogeneous groups of equal size and with time-dependent parameters.
 Then $\lim\limits_{M\to\infty}f^{\rm complete-het}=f_1^{\rm compart-het}+f_2^{\rm compart-het}$, where $\big\{f_k^{\rm compart-het}\big\}_{k=1}^2$ are the solutions of the equation